ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 Finally, we create an async call to the `profileCollection` using the `upsert` method and then return the document saved and the result just as we did in the previous endpoint.

+### Edit Profile UI
+> NOTE: The UI source code for this quickstart guide is quite a bit more complex (due to styling and layout) than the inline code blocks outlined in this tutorial.
+The functionality, however, is the same.
+The original code can be found in the [v1 branch](https://github.com/couchbase-examples/nextjs-quickstart/tree/v1).

 Let's add another front-end form to enable editing:

 ```html